 featured the Betaville world and express your opinion about the proposals that have been uploaded.
 By engaging in a conversation with the creator of the proposal, you can influence its future development.WebstartFor MacSource

-By using simple modeling tools such as Google SketchUp, you can bring into life your own ideas and import them to Betaville for others to see.
+Using simple modeling tools such as Google SketchUp (or professional ones like Rhino and AutoDesk Maya), you can bring into life your own ideas and import them to Betaville for others to see.

 Visit our wiki » for tutorials about modeling and uploading proposals to Betaville.